WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## info
 ## initialize

+Don't use to mean *start* a program or application, or *turn on* a device.

+OK to use in developer documentation and for a technical audience.
+Avoid using in user documentation and for a general audience.

 See also [start](), [restart](), [turn on, turn off]().

 ## initiate

+Don't use to mean *start* a program or application.

 ## inline

 One word.
 Not *in line* or *in-line*.